-The Centre for Assessment Research and Policy in Education (CARPE) was established by DCU as a core element of its new Institute of Education.
-With the financial support of Prometric (https://www.prometric.com/en-us/Pages/home.aspx), DCU has appointed Michael O’Leary as Chair in Assessment to provide academic and research leadership in the area of educational and workplace assessment.
-Prometric also provides support for a Post-Doctoral Researcher and a PhD Scholarship at the centre.
+The Centre for Assessment Research, Policy and Practice in Education (CARPE) was established by DCU as a core element of the Institute of Education.
+With the financial support of Prometric (https://www.prometric.com), DCU appointed Professor Michael O’Leary as Chair in Assessment in 2015 to provide academic and research leadership in the area of educational and workplace assessment.
+Prometric also provides support for a Post-Doctoral Researcher and a PhD student at the centre.

-It is envisioned that CARPE will be: a globally connected, influential, high-profile centre of assessment knowledge and expertise within DCU’s Institute of Education where new models of assessment, that address 21st century learning and teaching challenges, are developed, evaluated and disseminated locally, nationally and internationally; a centre that contributes significantly to the new Institute of Education’s strategic vision and to DCU’s Transforming Lives and Societies strategic plan.
+CARPE is a globally connected, influential, high-profile centre of assessment knowledge and expertise within DCU’s Institute of Education where new models of assessment, that address 21st century learning and teaching challenges, are developed, evaluated and disseminated locally, nationally and internationally; a centre that contributes significantly to the Institute of Education’s strategic vision (see https://www.dcu.ie/instituteofeducation) and to DCU’s Talent, Discovery and Transformation strategic plan (see https://www.dcu.ie/sites/default/files/iss/pdfs/web_version_combined.pdf).

 CARPE’s mission is to shape the future of assessment policy and practice across all levels of the educational system (from early childhood to fourth level) and across the professions (from job entry to career advancement) with specific reference to four broad domains of work.